CaptainCrowbar/rs-core/docs/alias.md

 [optionally explicit] Alias::operator T() const;
 ```

 Conversion operator from an `Alias` to a `T`.
-The explicit conversion operator
+This conversion operator is
-is always defined; an implicit conversion operator is defined if the
+always defined, and is explicit by default; an implicit conversion operator
-`implicit_from_alias` flag is present.
+is defined if the `implicit_from_alias` flag is present.

 ```c++
 [optionally explicit] Alias::operator bool() const;